Darkness. That was all that laid before me. For some strange reason, I can’t remember how I got here.

 “I know you’re there.”
 A woman voice broke the silence that engulfs the slums.

 She must be talking to someone there’s no way anyone could notice me sneaking in the alley.

 “If you don’t come out from the shadows within 5 seconds, I’ll consider you an enemy.”
 The hostility and agitation and her voice felt like it focused me.
 I desperately wanted to run away, yet I instinctively knew that would make things worse.
 I nervously step out of the alley.
 A woman with a long brunette braid draped over her shoulder stood in the middle of the street, tapping her foot impatiently with her arms cross.
-Standing next to her, was an elderly man with short gray hair.
-On his waist was a black scabbard with an intricate gold design that made it feel like it belongs in an art museum.
+Standing next to her was an elderly man with short gray hair.
+On his waist was a black sheath with an intricate gold design that made it feel like it belongs in an art museum.
 The two both wore pure white uniforms with strangely no speck of dust on them, but what truly caught my attention was the scarlet tags that dangle from their necks.
-Even though it was first time I ever saw them in my life, I knew instantly those tags represented the Royal Guards, the King’s right-hand man.
+Even though it was the first time I ever saw them in my life, I knew instantly those tags represented the Royal Guards, the King’s right-hand man.

 “What’s a young lady like you doing out here at night?”
 The first one to speak was the old man, unlike the woman who's giving me a sour look, I didn’t sense any hostility from him.

 “I see, sorry to bother you, but you mind If I ask you a question?”

 I quietly nodded my head fearing they won’t let me go even if I said no.

 “Do you know who the Crooked Man is?”
 My mind went blank, as I tried to wrap my head around the old man’s question.